 “As the government agency responsible for the trunk road network, Transport Scotland requires our operating companies to prepare annual Deer Management Plans to take account of the likely impact of deer on the network and to develop possible mitigation strategies in association with adjacent local landowners.
-The annual VMS campaign, organised in partnership with our colleagues at SNH, forms part of this approach and is a useful means of ensuring road users are aware of the potential risk of wild deer crossing the road at this time of year.”
+The agency works closely with colleagues in NatureScot and other relevant organisations with the aim of reducing instances of DVCs occurring across the trunk road network, helping to maintain road safety and supporting the welfare of the animals concerned.”

 Driving tips to avoid deer include:

 - Try not to suddenly swerve to avoid hitting a deer.
 A collision into oncoming traffic could be even worse.